OSINTer-Platform/OSINTer/README.md

 <a href="https://github.com/dtclayton/"><img src="https://avatars.githubusercontent.com/u/46198611?v=4" width="100" height="100" alt="dtclayton"/></a>

 ## Organisations
-Thanks to <b>Combitech A/S</b> for helping with kickstarting the idea and allocating resources for the project development.<br>
+Thanks to Combitech A/S for helping with kickstarting the idea and allocating resources for the project development.

 <a href="https://www.combitech.com/denmark"><img src="https://www.combitech.com/siteassets/combitech-logo-vitbg.png" width="400"/></a>